 - You caused a false or forged document to be filed or registered,

-- The false document was filed in a California public office or the United States,
+- The false document was filed in a California public office or the United States.

 - You knew the document was false or forged.

 As discussed above, even in situations where the false or forged document does not actually get filed, you can still be convicted of violating California Penal Code Section 115.
+The key element of the crime above that must be proven is that you knowingly altered or misrepresented information with the intent to defraud.

 Filing a false document under Penal Code Section 115 is a felony offense.
 If convicted, you could face the following legal penalties: